 This is something that most property owners are wary of and is sometimes seen as a negative.
 After all, they don’t want to changetheir rates which they believe is the reasonable price to pay for a stay at their place.
-However, having dynamic pricing is becoming increasingly more important, as guests will compare prices before booking and a growing number of Airbnbs are applying this already.
+However, having dynamic pricing for your Airbnb is becoming increasingly more important, as guests will compare prices before booking and a growing number of Airbnbs are applying this already.
 Why?
 Because a Friday night is worth more than a Monday night and a busy season is more in demand than off-peak weeks.

 While you can adjust the pricing manually, it takes a lot of time and going for an automated solution is more sensible.
 While you may want to stay adamant that your nightly rate can’t go below a certain amount, keep in mind that once a night is lost, there’s really no getting it back.
 Just think of the nights in your calendar as perishable produce and know that adjusting the rates a few days before the date has passed might be the prudent thing to do.

 Keeping track of everything that is going on with your short-term rental property may be tricky for someone who does not do hosting as a full-time job and even more so if they have multiple properties spread across different regions.
 Having a hosting partner who will be able to look after your property in different parts of the country can only benefit you and will give you the peace of mind that even when you’re away from your property, it is being looked after.

 Con: Cleaning Everything